Dead Account

 initially began serialization in Kodansha's shōnen manga magazine Weekly Shōnen Magazine in January 2023.
 It was later transferred to the Magazine Pocket website in October that same year.
-An anime television series adaptation produced by SynergySP is set to premiere in January 2026.
+An anime television series adaptation produced by SynergySP aired from January to March 2026.

-Plot
+Premise

-After his little sister is killed by a evil spirit and turned into a digital evil spirit, Soji Enishiro finds himself thrust into the modern world of exorcists, where ghosts possess the accounts of the deceased, and exorcist powers are digitized.
+After his little sister is killed by an evil spirit and turned into a digital evil spirit, Soji Enishiro finds himself thrust into the modern world of exorcists, where ghosts possess the accounts of the deceased, and exorcist powers are digitized.